tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

 ## Extraction Graph Setup

-Set up an extraction graph to process the PDF documents
+Set up an extraction graph to process the PDF documents.
+The extraction graph defines the sequence of operations that will be performed on our input data (the tax law PDF).
+Let's set it up:

 === "Python"